 Every contract can be different but all contracts should include these sections.
 I can’t stress this point enough, put everything in a contract.
 Some of the sections below may seem like common knowledge but remember what may seem obvious to you, the awesome freelancer, may be ‘gibberish’ or understood another way by the client.
 By laying it all in writing, it puts the freelancer and the client on the same page.

 This part of the contract states that the project starts on the commencement date and ends on the termination date.
 By having a defined start and ending date, this will limit the possibility of ‘feature creep’.

 This part of the contract states that the freelancer will provide services and possibly products to the client during the specified time frame of the project.
 This section just explains what the freelancer is agreeing to do for the client.
 The actual list of services and products will be laid out in the schedule or phase section of the contract..

 This is the part of the contract that lays out the compensation that the client will pay the freelancer and how the payment will be broken up.
 Remember to require a deposit or retainer payment.

 This section of the contract explains that the freelancer will invoice the client during each phase of the project.
 The fees included can be for services, products, or professional fees.
 The time frame in which you expect your payment would also be included in this section.
-Example of this would be: “Client must pay invoice within 30 days of receipt.”.
+Example of this would be: “Client must pay the invoice within 30 days of receipt.”
 It also needs to explicitly say that the client agrees to pay within the agreed time frame.
 It should also state what happens when the client doesn’t pay.
 Please do not include the phrase “My cousin Bruno will come break your legs and ‘borrow’ your moped”.
 Threats don’t work well in contracts, but do include the amount of interest you’ll tack on every month that the client doesn’t pay.
 I also include an early payment bonus on my contract, I knock off 2% if paid within two days of the invoiced date.